FireRat666/shorter/README.md

 ### Security & Deployment
 *   **Secure by Default**: Implements a strict Content Security Policy (CSP), CSRF protection on all forms, and other security headers to protect users.
 *   **Malware Protection**: Integrated with DNS-based blocklists (DNSBL) to prevent shortening of malicious URLs.
+*   **Abuse Reporting**: A public-facing form, protected by hCaptcha, allows users to report malicious links.
 *   **Persistent Storage**: Uses a PostgreSQL backend to store all links, sessions, and configurations.
 *   **API Rate Limiting**: Differentiated rate limits for anonymous users and authenticated API clients to prevent abuse and ensure service stability.
 *   **Resource Management**: Configurable size limits for URL and text submissions to prevent abuse and manage database size.